Code-Institute-Submissions/Pepper-and-Puddles/README.md

 ## C) Developer Stories
 I want to avoid any possibility of double bookings
-- Discuss:
+- Discuss: The restaurant has limited space.
+We need to maximise the amount of bookings they can fit into different time slots, while avoiding over booking the venue.
+If a double booking were to occur it could damage the restaurants reputation, and relationship with a customer.
 - Define Acceptance:
 - Identify Task Required:
 - Verify Completion:

-I want to keep the restaurants admin view private
+I want to keep the restaurant's admin view private
-- Discuss:
+- Discuss: The booking management system should only be accessible to the business.
+Users should only be able to manipulate their own bookings, they should not be able to see any information about other patrons bookings.
+All the information should be clearly displayed to the restaurant owner.
 - Define Acceptance:
 - Identify Task Required:
 - Verify Completion:

 I want customers to be able to return to the site and retrieve and amend their booking details
-- Discuss:
+- Discuss: Customers might be able to call on their specific booking on our site by using a booking reference number that we provide them on confirmation of their initial booking.
+They should be able to request different time slots, party-sizes, or even cancel their booking.
+Alteration should require confirmation from the restaurant owner and return that feedback to the customer.
+Cancellations should be prominently notified to the restaurant owner.
 - Define Acceptance:
 - Identify Task Required:
 - Verify Completion:

 I want a navigation bar so that a customer can easily access the funtionality they want.
-- Discuss:
+- Discuss: The customer needs to know how to use our site as soon as the arrive on the homepage.
 - Define Acceptance:
 - Identify Task Required:
 - Verify Completion:

-I want to include social media links, contact information, and restaurant location for the customers
+I want to include social media links, contact information, and restaurant location to the customers
-- Discuss:
+- Discuss: Using a google maps widget could help customers with directions to the restaurant, social media could expand on page 2s purpose of providing photos and affirmation of product.
 - Define Acceptance:
 - Identify Task Required:
 - Verify Completion: